Gerhard Werner

 Gerhard Werner (1921–2012) was a medical doctor and scholar active in research covering areas of pharmacology, psychiatry, cognitive neuroscience, especially neurodynamics, artificial intelligence, and complexity theory.
 During his career, and continuing after his retirement in 1989, he published just over a hundred scientific papers and held administrative posts in government, academic and corporate institutions.

 Werner graduated from the University of Vienna Medical School in 1945, and continued studies in mathematics, theoretical physics, and later Psychoanalysis.
-He joined the World Health Organization (WHO) and served in Calcutta, India and Sao Paulo, Brazil.
+He joined the World Health Organization (WHO) and served in Calcutta, India and São Paulo, Brazil.
 He worked at Cornell Medical College and Johns Hopkins University with Vernon Mountcastle.
 He was instrumental in introducing the neuropharmacological use of Succinylcholine.
 Werner became Chairman of the Pharmacology Department, and later Dean of the Medical School, at the University of Pittsburgh.

 In 1984, Werner was awarded the Alexander von Humboldt Prize to study temporal signal correlations in the brain in a collaboration with Heribert Reitboeck at Philipps University of Marburg / Germany.

 Werner also served in the Veterans Administration (VA) in Pittsburgh, and later was a consultant to Motorola.

 As a member of the National Institute of Health (NIH), he was involved in the early development of the prototype for the personal computer during the LINC project.
-At the University of Pittsburgh, he helped develop an early AI-driven medical expert system - the PROPHET system.
+At the University of Pittsburgh, he helped develop an early AI-driven medical expert system – the PROPHET system.
 He had a long-standing interest in the theoretical grounding of brain-related dynamical systems.

 After encountering the constructivist concepts of Humberto Maturana, Werner moved away from representationalism as a way to explain the nature of how brain and mind enable knowledge of reality.
 Like Walter Freeman and the late Francisco Varela, Werner espoused dynamical systems theory in place of representationalism.